 ESMA identifies and addresses developments in the area of listed companies’ corporate governance, including those proposed by the European Commission, and undertakes further actions in accordance with ESMA’s responsibilities.

-The Audit Directive (2014/56/EU) to be applicable from mid-2016 introduces stricter requirements on the statutory audits of public-interest entities, such as listed companies, credit institutions, and insurance undertakings.
-This will reduce risks of excessive familiarity between statutory auditors and their clients, encourage professional skepticism, and limit conflicts of interest.
+In 2016, the EU audit regime introduced stricter requirements on the statutory audits of public-interest entities, such as listed companies, credit institutions and insurance undertakings.
+This reduces risks of excessive familiarity between statutory auditors and their clients, encourages professional scepticism and limits conflicts of interest.

 Takeover Bids Directive

-The Takeover Bids Directive (TOD) aims to ensure equal treatment in Europe for all companies launching takeover bids or that are subject to a change in control.
+The Takeover Bids Directive aims to ensure equal treatment in the EU for all companies that launch takeover bids or that are subject to a change in control.
 It also ensures protection and fair treatment of investors in companies that are subject to such situations and have at least some of their securities admitted to trading on a regulated market in a Member State.